spencerthayer/2024-Election-Polling-Analysis/readme.md

 - If `Max Transparency Score` is zero, `ZERO_CORRECTION` is used to prevent division by zero.

+**Implementation**:

+- Convert transparency scores to numeric values and handle any non-standard or missing values.
+- Normalize and clip the transparency scores to maintain consistency.

 ### 4. Sample Size Weight

 **Objective**: To account for the reliability of polls based on the number of respondents.